potatowagon/copinicoos/README.md

 Copernicus-downloader.
 Downloads all the results in a search query in seperate threads, and uploads to a remote git repository so Windows users may access it too.
 The data on local is deleted after it is uploaded to minimise disk usage.
 Made to run unattended on a server.

 ### Installation
 First install python.
-Then clone this repository.
+Then clone or download (.zip) this repository.
 Runs only on Unix systems, ie. Linux and Mac
 ```
 git clone https://github.com/potatowagon/copinicoos.git
 ```